bas080/colcise/README.md

 - Enter command mode by pressing :
 - Then type !colcise

-The default beheviour performs colcision using a space as delimeter and seperator.
+The default behavior performs colcision using a space as delimiter and separator.

 ## Setup